-In 2021, Quebec's top three mobile carriers had a combined subscriber market share of 79.4%, or 83.5% by revenue, with Vidéotron making up the remaining 20.6% of subscribers and 16.5% of revenue.
+In 2021, Quebec's top three mobile carriers had a combined subscriber market share of 77.5%, or 82.8% by revenue, with Vidéotron making up the remaining 22.5% of subscribers and 17.2% of revenue.
 The data show that Quebec remains the least concentrated provincial market, with Quebecor's Vidéotron, which offers service in Quebec and the National Capital Region, continuing to challenge the national carriers.
 Vidéotron had 1.6 million subscribers at the end of 2021, up from 1.48 million at the end of the previous year.
 Vidéotron's continuing rise provides a benchmark for the type of competition that could emerge over time in the other provinces.
 In fact, although it initially shied away from an attempt to expand into other provinces, Vidéotron is undertaking a push to expand its wireless services to citizens of the rest of Canada; that is, if it is deemed a viable suitor to take over Freedom by the Competition Tribunal in its ongoing deliberation over the Rogers-Shaw merger.

-In Alberta, Ontario, and British Columbia, the national carriers collectively accounted for an estimated 90.5% of the market by subscribers at the end of 2021.
-Shaw's Freedom and Shaw Mobile brands made up the vast majority of the remaining subscribers, with an estimated market share of 9.4%.
-In terms of revenues, the big three national carriers accounted for 95.6% versus Freedom's 6.4%.82
+In Alberta and British Columbia, the national carriers collectively accounted for an estimated 89% of the market by subscribers at the end of 2021.
+Shaw's Freedom and Shaw Mobile brands made up the vast majority of the remaining subscribers, with an estimated market share of 11%.
+In terms of revenues, the big three national carriers accounted for 90% versus Shaw Mobile and Freedom's combined share of 8.9%.
+82